otrv4/otrv4/otrv4.md

 for publishing profiles.

 When the user profile expires, it should be updated.
 Client implementation should determine the frequency of user's profile expiration and renewal.
+The recommended expiration time is two weeks.

 Both parties include the user profile in the DAKE.
 Participants in the DAKE do not request the profile from the site of publication.
 Both the published profile